 Take your smartphone in hand and install the Scanbot app (iOS/Android).

-Merge the recordings and save your protocol as a PDF.
+Combine the recordings and save your protocol as a PDF.

-Create a new Blink
+Create new Blink

 Insert PDF file.

-Publish directly or set the date/time frame for publication (e.g., "on 09.02. at 5:00 PM" or "in 7 days").
+Publish immediately or set the date/time frame for publication (e.g., “on 09.02. at 5:00 PM” or “in 7 days”).